leba-instrument/leba-instrument-en/README.md

 - `LEBA-long.qsf`
 - `LEBA_short.qsf`

+These QSF files are generated using **Qualtrics** platform.
 These QSF files can be directly imported into Qualtrics.
 To create a project from these QSF files, after logging into your Qualtrics account, click on the global navigation icon located in the top-left, next to the XM logo and go to **Catalog** -> **Survey** -> **Get started**.
 On this page, in the  **Name** field please enter the name for your survey.
 In the **How do you want to start your survey?** field, please select **"Import a QSF file"** from the drop-down list and click **"Create Project"**.
 After clicking **"Create project"**, you will be automatically taken to the survey tab.

 #### REDCap